sidneykung/online_shopper_intentions/README.md

 ## Overview

 The `online_shoppers_intention.csv` includes 12,330 sessions of online traffic to an unknown website over the period of a year.
-The column 'Revenue' contains a True or False value that displays whether or not a website viewer purchases the product.
+The column `Revenue` contains a True or False value that displays whether or not a website viewer purchases the product.
 This serves as the target variable for the classification problem.
 Using the other columns provided, we can create a classification model that can predict whether a site visitor will purchase the product.
 The company can use this model for future use.

 The primary evaluation metric will be Recall because it indicates the amount of true positives that the model predicts.
 In this business context, false negatives are intolerable because that would inaccurately represent sales.
 We will also be looking at F1 score and AUC score because they have a direct relationship with Recall; especially AUC as it predicts the probability of true positives.